 MBLGTACC is an annual conference held to connect, educate, and empower queer and trans+ college students, faculty, and staff around the region and beyond.
 Each February, it makes one Midwest community a destination for a diverse gathering of 2000+ college students, who will learn and grow through the knowledge and experiences of others.
 It catalyzes conversation and action around issues that affect us as individuals, as a community, and as citizens of the world.

 With over 70 workshops on LGBTQIA+ and cross-movement topics and interests, plus keynotes from leading advocates and performances from popular entertainers, there is something for all of us.
 From programming to all-gender restrooms to accommodations to ASL interpreter services, the conference is designed to meet the needs of all students.
 And we welcome attendees to join us as accomplices in holding ourselves accountable.
 It is, in part, because of this that MBLGTACC has become the largest, and longest-running LGBTQIA+ college conference in the nation.

 Over its 27-year history, the conference has attracted advocates and thought leaders including Angela Davis, Robyn Ochs, Janet Mock, Laverne Cox, Kate Bornstein, Faisal Alam, and LZ Granderson; and entertainers and artists including J Mase III, Margaret Cho, Chely Wright, and Loren Cameron.

-To date, MBLGTACC is the largest and oldest continuously-held LGBTQIA+ college conference in the nation.
-And it is entirely and proudly student-run.
+To date, MBLGTACC is America's largest and oldest continuously-held college conference for queer and trans+ students.
+And it is still proudly student-run.

 Here's to you, our MBLGTACC 25th anniversary video, was debuted at MBLGTACC 2017 at Navy Pier.